 The traditional method of calling a commodity broker to place orders and waiting for a call back to give you a filled order price is less efficient than online trading.
 Therefore, if you want to trade commodities online, there are some important factors to keep in mind.

 Commodities trading nowadays is either accomplished through the use of ETFs or through the buying and selling of futures contracts.
 Several online retail brokers offer trading in both of these types of securities, however, some brokers specialize in futures trading.
 You should research both kinds and determine whether you want the extra services and tools that come from brokers offering specialized futures trading, because those items come at an additional cost.
 Other online brokers, such as Interactive Brokers, offer excellent products, good service, and low commission rates.

 Commodities Account Paperwork

+Sufficient income, trading experience, and credit are critical elements when a broker considers your suitability.
 Not everyone who completes the account forms is suitable to open a commodities account.
-A broker may use discretion on whether a potential customer is an acceptable risk and is suited to trade commodities.
-Sufficient income, trading experience, and credit are critical elements of suitability
+A broker may use discretion as to whether a potential customer is an acceptable risk and is suited for commodities trading.

 Before You Start Trading Commodities Online